310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 <th>(I’ll ask about what’s going on, and if it starts sounding like the worst case scenario, I’ll make them do things my way even if I have to threaten them.)</th>

-<th>(In this country—In this time period—Gods barely have any real power, so this should be effective.)</th>
+<th>(In this country — In this time period — Gods barely have any real power, so this should be effective.)</th>

 <th>(This is the only way I know how to do things… That’s why I fail as a hero.)</th>
 {% endbubble %}